s.172 Statements

 (iv) The impact of the company's operations on the community and the environment

-We take our community responsibilities seriously and work closely with key stakeholders, government agencies and local authorities on a wide range of projects and initiatives including Masterplan, High Speed Two programme (HS2) and broader related infrastructure matters.
+We take our community responsibilities seriously and work closely with key stakeholders, government agencies and local authorities on a wide range of projects and initiatives including Masterplan, High Speed Two program (HS2) and broader related infrastructure matters.
 We also take our environmental responsibilities very seriously across all areas such as carbon reduction, water and waste.
 Managing waste is a key priority and we have implemented an on-site recycling centre that reduces the level and cost of waste going to landfill sites.
 We are striving continually to become much more carbon efficient and we continue to invest in our infrastructure and systems to drive down our carbon footprint.

 (v) The desirability of the company maintaining a reputation for high standards of business conduct